anujkapoor007/kamla/README.md

 **Step 1: Create your classes for different token blocks** Token blocks goes in token package, the classes Maestro_A, Orchestra_A, Player_A and Symphony_A have been provided as a template.
-Whent you create your own token block version class, make sure to extend Token class.
+When you create your own token block version class, make sure to extend Token class.

 ``` public class TokenBlock_version extends Token {```